Close Menu

 Each year, Navigant Research evaluates all the companies involved in developing self-driving cars and ranks them according to their performance and marketing strategy.

 Two auto giants and Google’s image division take the three leadership positions in the autonomous race.
-This, according to the 2018s analysis of 19 businesses involved in the development and implementation of self-driving technologies in the automotive industry.
+This is according to the 2018 analysis of 19 businesses involved in the development and implementation of self-driving technologies in the automotive industry.

 The report compiled by Navigant Research has focused on ten different criteria, and the results are somewhat surprising.
-Since among the 19 companies listed, Tesla comes at the last place.
+Among the 19 companies listed, Tesla comes in last place.

 “2017 saw a continuing acceleration of the pace of development in the automated driving sector, as many of the companies involved have shifted from a R&D stance to production engineering.
 With concerns about driver distraction mounting, automated driving is increasingly seen by many as the best solution to eliminating this dangerous trend on the world’s roadways.
 The number of automated ride-hailing pilot programs has also increased since it has become increasingly clear that mobility as a service will be the primary means of deploying automated vehicles, particularly in the early years of commercialization.”